-Paramet er Description Fearch Layer 2 Conditions Ether Type MAC Source MAC Destination VLAN VLAN VLAN PCP VLAN TCI Pass All Figure 1: Default Rule Conditions .
-A rule is also associated with priority and action set.
-Priority A priority determines the order in which the rules are executed.
+Search Layer 2 Conditions Ether Type MAC Source MAC Destination VLAN VLAN PCP VLAN TCI Pass All Figure 1 Default Rule Conditions A rule is also associated with priority and action set.
+A priority determines the order in which the rules are executed.
 The greater the value, the higher the priority.
 The priority value can range from 0 to 99.
-Action Set An Action Set is an exit point in a map that you can drag and create links to the other maps, applications, and monitoring tools.
+An Action Set is an exit point in a map that you can drag and create links to the other maps, applications, and monitoring tools.
 A single map can have multiple action sets.
 A single action set can have multiple links connecting to maps and applications.
 You can create an Action Set when you create a rule for a map.
-In the following example (refer to Figure 2: Action Set), Map 1 has two action sets: Action Set 0 and Action Set 1.
+In the following example (refer to Figure 2Action Set), Map 1 has two action sets: Action Set 0 and Action Set 1.
 The packets that match the rules in Action Set 0 are forwarded to monitoring tools.
-The packets that match the rules in Action Set 0.
-Map 2.
-Figure 2: Action Set
+The packets that match the rules in Action Set 0 are forwarded to monitoring tools.
+The packets that match the rules in Action Set 0 Map 2.